World Heritage Watch

 WHW is a new world wide organisation founded in St.Petersburg in 2012 to improve the effectiveness of civil society’s involvement in the World Heritage Convention, its Committee and Advisory Bodies (such as ICOMOS and IUCN) in addition to the NGOs’ respective state parties.
+WHW considers that:

 It is time for civil society to join hands with UNESCO’s World Heritage Mission, by identifying threats, their causes and advocating remedies.
 The World Heritage should not be relegated to government offices alone.
 Local populations and indigenous peoples should be supported by concerned citizens to protect their world heritage.

-To that end WHW holds a Forum immediately prior to the annual meeting of UNESCO’s World Heritage Committee.
+To that end WHW holds a Forum immediately prior to the annual meetings of UNESCO’s World Heritage Committee.
 50 NGOs including Stonehenge Alliance attended the 4th WHW Forum in Kraków this year (2017).
 As a result Stonehenge Alliance has been able to network with decision makers and other key players as well as fellow campaigners from around the world.
 It is a remarkable achievement.